danielsollondon/azvmimagebuilder/solutions/1_Azure_DevOps/DocsReadme.md

 ## Prereqs
 * You must have a VSTS DevOps account, and a Build Pipeline created
-* Create a Standard Azure Storage Account in the source image Resource Group, you can use other Resource Group/Storage accounts, but you must ensure the Image Builder has contributor permissions to the Storage account.
+* Create a Standard Azure Storage Account in the source image Resource Group, you can use other Resource Group/Storage accounts.
 This is used transfer the build artifacts from the DevOps task to the image.
 * Register and enable requirements, as per below:
 ```bash
 az feature register --namespace Microsoft.VirtualMachineImages --name VirtualMachineTemplatePreview